forthy42/net2o/wiki/squid.md

 to sign a block, so the older a block is, the more work it takes to forge it.
 That concept originates from a crypto-anarchic design: in the BitCoin world, everybody is pseudonymous, so even the signature for the blocks are done by anonymous cowards.
-We are back beyond the first promissory notes, who at least had identifyable individuals as signers.
+We are back before the first promissory notes, who at least had identifyable individuals as signers.

-We have to go a step back further, to see where that attack comes from in the threat model: it's a man in the middle (MITM) attack to prevent the proper spread-out of the current block.
+We have to go a step back, to see where that attack comes from in the threat model: it's a man in the middle (MITM) attack to prevent the proper spread-out of the current block.
 A MITM attack to a P2P network.
 Preventing MITM attacks has other attempts to solve them, either, even trust on first use (TOFU) does a descent job.